apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Travis King: North Korea says US soldier blamed discrimination**
+**Carmelo Hayes and Wes Lee sign their NXT Title Match contract: NXT highlights, Aug.
+15, 2023**

-You can read more about it [here](https://www.bbc.com/news/world-asia-66517280).
+You can read more about it [here](https://www.youtube.com/watch?v=0AH8diAy588).

 ## Requirements
 - Python 3.8